Dominican Professional Baseball LeagueApril 20 the 2022

 During the 1870s, many Cuban citizens fled Cuba because of the Ten Years’ War.
 Many relocated to the Dominican Republic, bringing with them the sport of baseball.
 The nation’s expert class was established in 1890.
 The first clubs were Ozama and Nuevo.
 On 7 November 1907, the Licey club was established in Santo Domingo.
 By the 1930s, it had developed into a major source for gifted players whose guardians frequently worked at sugar refineries.
 In 1937, Negro League stars from the United States including Satchel Paige came to the country.
 In the mid-1950s Rafael Trujillo built the main stadium.
 Dominican players initially began migrating to the U.S. to play for Major League Baseball, starting with utility infielder Ozzie Virgil.

 A summer league began in 1951.
 In the 1955–56 season, it joined the professional association.
 Since then, the league has attracted many top players from the major leagues.
-Beginning in the 1955 season, the country’s international presence grew attracting global attention.
+Beginning in the 1955 season, the country’s international presence grew to attract global attention.
 As of 2015 opening day, Dominicans were 83 of Major League Baseball’s 868 players.
-At the beginning of the 2016 season, no other country contributed as many.
+At the beginning of the 2016 season, no other country contributed as much.

 Notable Major League Baseball players who came from the Dominican Republic include: